ccosmincc/dfns-api-docs/integrations/exchanges/exchange-configuration/coinbase-prime-setup.md

 <figure><img src="../../../.gitbook/assets/coinbase_prime_activate_key_1.jpg" alt=""><figcaption></figcaption></figure>
 <figure><img src="../../../.gitbook/assets/coinbase_prime_activate_key_2.jpg" alt=""><figcaption></figcaption></figure>

 Log into your Dfns dashboard and click **Settings=>Exchanges=>New**.
-Copy the Access Key, Passphrase and Sigining API keys from Coinbase Prime into the corresponding fields.
+Copy the Access Key, Passphrase and Signing API keys from Coinbase Prime into the corresponding fields.

 Go back to Coinbase Prime and generate a second Write API key this time activating **Transfer** in the Access Type screen.: